WomensLaw serves and supports all survivors, no matter their sex or gender.

 Laws current as of

-I took my kids away from danger but I worry that I may be charged with custodial interference.
+I took my kids away from the other parent due to danger but I worry that I may be charged with custodial interference.
 What can I do?

-• you did not leave the state with the child.1
+Note: This defense is not available if you leave the state with the child.1

 Proving this defense can be complicated - it is best to speak to a lawyer as soon as possible.
 Go to our VT Finding a Lawyer page for legal referrals.
-If you are a victim of abuse, you can call the National Clearinghouse for the Defense of Battered Women for information and advice at 800-903-0111 x 3 or 215-351-0010.
+If you are a victim of abuse, you can call the National Clearinghouse for the Defense of Battered Women for information and advice at 800-903-0111 x 3.

 1 VT ST 13 § 2451(c)